A week ago today I was lucky enough to attend the Next Blogger Network workshop at the fabulous Hoxton Hotel in London.

-So here’s my 11 top tips I picked up on the day – see the end of the post for Next’s links to the full workshop presentation notes 🙂
+So here are my 11 top tips I picked up on the day – see the end of the post for Next’s links to the full workshop presentation notes 🙂

 #NBNworkshop 11 Top Blogging Tips